-Tax-Free Childcare will eventually replace Employer Supported Childcare and has the advantage that the self employed, as well as employed individuals, can make use of the scheme.
+Tax-Free Childcare replaced Employer Supported Childcare, and has the advantage that the self employed, as well as employed individuals, can make use of the scheme.
 At K Magill & Company, we can provide guidance on Tax-Free Childcare and Employer Supported Childcare.

 The government has introduced a tax incentive for childcare Tax-Free Childcare (TFC).